upyesp/upyesp.org/content/posts/alias-ipaddress.md

 #### Aliases & Functions

-So far this article has talked about Aliases.
+So far this blog post has talked about Aliases.
 These are supported in PowerShell, though they are implemented differently than Linux.
 There is a restriction regarding [Alias parameters and passing values](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/set-alias?view=powershell-7.2) - see "Example 5".
 As shown in that example, this can be easily overcome by creating a [Function](https://docs.microsoft.com/en-us/powershell/scripting/learn/ps101/09-functions?view=powershell-7.2) and setting an Alias to it.

 #### Address On The LAN, Using `Get-NetIPAddress`